 The size and most certainly the standard of playing has grown throughout the intervening years and is now comparable with many professional bands.
 The orchestra has both comissioned and premiered several works; for example, in 1993 it premiéred David Gow’s Marimba Concerto with Dame Evelyn Glennie as soloist.
 Local composer Dick Blackford has written several pieces for us as well.

 The orchestra continually works with distinguished national and international soloists.
-Indeed, it has been the case that our orchestra has been sought out by soloists as a vehicle and venue for them to play in York.
+Indeed, it has been the case that our orchestra has been sought out by soloists as a vehicle for them to play in York.
 Visit the Soloists Page of this web site to see a full listing of the soloists who have appeared with the orchestra.